 “It was Weber’s idea to sit down on the roof and try to bang one out ourselves,” he says.
 “And though I still lacked confidence in my writing talent, I had by this point read enough terrible scripts that went on to be hit movies that I figured Why the hell not?
 And so we did.”

-With The Masterpiece due out later this year, Neustadter was on set in Colorado for Our Souls at Night—a drama he and Weber wrote that stars Jane Fonda and Robert Redford—and writing the next X-Men movie, The New Mutants,when we caught up with him this past fall.
+With The Disaster Artist due out later this year, Neustadter was on set in Colorado for Our Souls at Night—a drama he and Weber wrote that stars Jane Fonda and Robert Redford—and writing the next X-Men movie, The New Mutants,when we caught up with him this past fall.

 Your writing debut (500 Days of Summer) won multiple screenplay awards.
 You were at the Golden Globes.
 What was that year like for you?